FREECPU/FREE_CPU inconsistencies (core/sunstone/doc)

 =============== =============== 4.2 4.4 =============== =============== TOTALCPU MAX_CPU TOTALMEMORY MAX_MEM FREECPU FREE_CPU FREEMEMORY FREE_MEM USEDCPU USED_CPU USEDMEMORY USED_MEM =============== ===============

 The upgrade process to 4.6 will scan existing Templates and replace these strings.

 Unfortunately, this is not of much help for your existing 4.4 installation...
 Maybe I can cook a special onedb fsck tool for this, I'll get back to you.

-#5 Updated by Carlos Martín about 6 years ago
+#5 Updated by Carlos Martín over 6 years ago

 Try this fsck file, it has an extra section to change the wrong metric attributes: https://gist.github.com/carlosms/9394393